gsdenys/pdgen/docs/pages/get-started.md

 # Get Started

+[PDGEN](https://gsdenys.github.io/pdgen) is a data dictionary exporter that allow generate your database documentation using reverse engineering.

 The easy way to use [PDGEN](https://gsdenys.github.io/pdgen) is to execute the command to export the _database_ documentation directly to console.
 Follow the steps below to a fast start.

 !> These steps don't install the [PDGEN](https://gsdenys.github.io/pdgen) in your environment, it just disponibilize the executable in a local directory!